Woman Asks If She's An A**hole For Expecting Her Husband To Help Out Instead Of Taking A Nap Because He Is Grieving Dog's Death

 "He needs to step up."

 What's your take on this situation?
-Do you think the OP was overreacting, or was she entirely justified in being upset with her hubby?
+Do you think the OP was overreacting, or was she entirely justified in being upset with her husband?

 Unfortunately, our responsibilities don't stop to allow us to grieve when we need to.
-And sometimes, we need to keep going even when we don't want to.
+Sometimes, we need to keep going even when we don't want to.

 We would love to hear your opinions on this.
 You can share your thoughts with us in the comment section.